-to work...to reconcile (UST)
+to reconcile (ULT) to work...to reconcile (UST)

 This verse continues the sentence from the previous verse, so to reconcile continues the same verb from there, "was pleased," along with its implied subject, God the Father.
 If your readers would misunderstand this, you can repeat that subject and verb here.
 Alternate translation: "God the Father was pleased to reconcile"